hamadi-maker/apps-redux/README.md

 # 🚀 apps-redux: Learn Redux Toolkit with Next.js

 Welcome to **apps-redux**, a learning-focused project that demonstrates how to effectively use Redux Toolkit in a Next.js application.
-This repository provides **three practical examples** to guide you through different Redux Toolkit use cases:
+This repository provides **three practical examples** to guide you through Redux Toolkit

-1. **Counter** 🧮
-   A simple counter to grasp the basics of Redux Toolkit.

-2. **Shopping Cart** 🛒
-   A dynamic shopping cart system to explore advanced state management.

-3. **Multi-Step Form** 📋
-   A multi-step form to learn how to handle complex state workflows.

 ---